cloudytuts/website/content/en/tutorials/git/how-to-squash-your-commits.md

 The `-i` flag instructs Git to perform the rebase interactively.

 {{< note >}}
-Both methods above as essential identical, in that you are rebasing from one commmit ID to another.
+Both methods above as essential identical, in that you are rebasing from one commit ID to another.
 With `git rebase -i HEAD~10`, you are rebasing from `HEADS` commit ID through to the previous 9 commits.
 {{< /note >}}

 An interactive rebase will open your default text editor with contents similar to the following.
 All commits selected will be listed with a command (`pick`), its commit ID, and the log text.